Best external hard drives in 2024

 Type-C connection only

+For ultimate portable drive toughness, the LaCie Rugged is by far the best rugged external HDD.
 When you think about what external hard drives are used for, durability suddenly becomes essential.
-While it might look like a doggy chew toy, the LaCie Rugged portable HDD is as tough as they come and even has a rubber cover around the edges to dampen the shock from any impacts.
+It might look like a doggy chew toy but LaCie's portable HDD is as tough as they come and even has a rubber cover around the edges to dampen the shock from any impacts.

 Where to buy